-Ceiling drywall delivers the clean lines, fire resistance and acoustic control that today’s homeowners expect.
-Yet many residential crews admit that hanging board overhead is one of the least-liked tasks on site.
-At CountBricks, we streamline every stage—from blueprint takeoff to final inspection—so your team spends less time wrestling with sheets and more time handing clients the keys.
+Ceiling drywall delivers the clean lines, fire resistance, and acoustic control that today’s homeowners expect.
+Yet many construction crews admit that hanging board overhead is one of the least-liked tasks on site.
+Streamlining every stage—from blueprint takeoff to final inspection—ensures your team spends less time wrestling with sheets and more time handing clients the keys.

-Before the first sheet is lifted, our AI-powered platform turns voice conversations into a complete ceiling drywall estimate—materials, labor hours, waste factors and regional pricing—in under two minutes.
+Before the first sheet is lifted, using AI-powered platforms can turn voice conversations into a complete ceiling drywall estimate—materials, labor hours, waste factors, and regional pricing—in under two minutes.
 Download the bill of materials, sync it to your preferred supplier, and walk onto site with cost certainty.

-Pro Tip: Load the full list into your CountBricks estimate and auto-populate purchase orders for local suppliers.
+Pro Tip: Load the full list into your estimate and auto-populate purchase orders for local suppliers.

 2. Check nailing surfaces at perimeter and mid-span blocking.

-3. Map out mechanical penetrations with CountBricks mobile field notes.
+3. Map out mechanical penetrations with mobile field notes.

 1. Snap chalk lines perpendicular to joists every 48" for standard board.